IntelRealSense/realsense-ros/camera/README.md

 #### Static Parameters

     Stream parameters:
+        serial_no (string, default: blank)
+            Specify the serial_no to uniquely connect to a camera, especially if multiple cameras are detected by the nodelet.
-	    mode (string, default: preset)
+            This feature has been tested to work only on kernel version 4.4.0-040400-generic. mode (string, default: preset)
 	        Specify the mode to start camera streams.
 Mode comprises of height, width and fps.
 	        Preset mode enables default values whereas Manual mode enables the specified parameter values.